PRodriguez19/MMG3320-5320/docs/ch04/08_accessing_public_experimental_data.md

 ***
 !!! example "Class Exercise"

     Amanda is an graduate student studying optimal breeding practices for cattle.
 They are interested in investigating transcriptional differences in cattle raised in tropical versus temperate conditions.
 To do this, Amanda needs to download the Bos taurus FASTA file to set up their pipeline on the VACC.
 Amanda comes to you for help.
-How would you download the Bos taurus FASTA file from Ensembl to use on the VACC?
+How would you download the Bos taurus FASTA file from Ensembl to be used on the VACC?

 ***